zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Gets all the patterns inside the handle associated with an input string.

-   :handle: A compiled paraglob.
+   :param handle: A compiled paraglob.

-   :match: string to match against the paraglob.
+   :param match: string to match against the paraglob.

    :returns: A vector of strings matching the input string.